scc311/rmi-template-2020/README.md

 In here is just the calculator example that can be found on Moodle.

-> Tested on Docker for Mac and Linux
+> Tested on Docker for Mac and Linux and Windows 10

 ---